Relief Line Study - Preliminary Field Testing at multiple locations

 As part of the investigative phase for planning and design of the Relief Line, further tests will be conducted within the study area to gather essential data.
 The work will involve obtaining ground samples, which requires some drilling and coring, in the vicinity of the Relief Line alignment.

-Current Test Locations
+Scheduled Test Locations

 - Bayview Avenue and Lauren Harris Square